 For More Information

-Read more about the history of Harry Winston, Inc. on the company’s website.
-If you’re a fan of magnificent jewelry owned and/or worn by movie stars, I highly recommend the book Hollywood Jewels.
+Read more about the history of Harry Winston, Inc. here.
+If you're a fan of magnificent jewelry owned and/or worn by movie stars, I highly recommend the book cited below.